 On March 3, 2011, the Board of Directors approved a three-for-one stock split accomplished by way of a stock dividend.
 Each shareholder of record on April 14, 2011 received two common shares for each common share held on the record date.
 The stock dividend was paid on April 22, 2011.
-Accordingly, on March 7, 2012, the Company has 42,153,846 outstanding common shares.
+Accordingly, on May 14, 2012, the Company has 42,153,846 outstanding common shares.

 Under the terms of the Company's Stock Option Plan, on March 7, 2012, the Company's Board of Directors approved the award of 625,000 stock options with a grant date of March 15, 2012 to eligible Company employees.
 The total number of stock options is exercisable in equal amounts on the first through fourth anniversary dates from the grant date.
-The exercise price will be based on the weighted average trading price of the Company's common shares on the Toronto Stock Exchange for the five trading days prior to March 15, 2012.
-All stock options awarded will expire on March 15, 2019.
+Details of the Company's stock options outstanding are outlined in the notes to the March 31, 2012 Unaudited Condensed Consolidated Interim Financial Statements.